 Push and pull your way through an exploration of force and simple machines.
 We’ll learn the golden rule of simple machines and explore how levers and inclined planes can make your work easier!
 Register today!

 Explore light and optics as we learn how light travels, the difference between reflection and refraction.
 Discover what color light really is using flashlights, lenses, special glasses and more.
 Register today!

 Look beyond the four stages of the water cycle and get a first-hand look at the many paths of a water molecule.
 Where does the rain come from and where does it go after it hits the ground?
 With activities and movement, students begin to answer these and other questions about water.
 Register today!

 Discover the energy in sound waves and make waves that travel through different states of matter.
 Listen for pitch and frequency, and discover the amazing physics of sound.
 Register today!

 Students will be “wired” after this electrifying introduction to circuits.
-Explore the two types of circuits and the parts that make them work.
-Build a burglar alarm and more with our safe, interlocking electronic components.
+They will explore the two types of circuits and the parts that make them work.
+Then they will have the chance to build a three-way switch and more with our safe, interlocking electronic components.
 Register today!

 Students will experiment with momentum, kinetic and potential energy by building roller coasters in teams.
 Let the forces of physics take you for a ride!
 Register today!

 Explore the science of flight by designing and creating flying toys.
 Participants will learn all about flying while making a variety of airborne toys.
 Register today!